 For some reason, Arnott’s chose the name "Tim Tam Suck" over the other options.
 It's a little odd because "Tim Tam Suck" sounds more like the title of a complaint letter rather than a sensual assault-by-chocolate.
 Nonetheless, the company went with it.

 The only complaint they are ever likely to hear is that there are only 11 biscuits per packet.
-It’s just plain mean.
-Eleven is a prime number and someone is always going to be short a Tim Tam.
-That’s why you might want to pick up two packages whenever you shop.
-Yet, that is a brilliant (though cruel) marketing strategy, now isn't it?
+Eleven is a prime number, and someone is always going to be short a Tim Tam.
+In that case, try picking up two packages when grocery shopping.